Skip to product information

 Capsicum flexuosum is a small wild perennial pepper species that is hardy to -15°C (5°F)!
 The peppers are slightly larger than a pea, but the plants are heavy producers, and come back year after year.
 Fruits are quite hot with a fruity flavour.
 Plants continue growing and ripening peppers into the late fall, even when nights are below freezing.

 The plants can grow up to 10 feet tall, and develop woody stems over a few years.
+They’re said to live 10 years or even up to 30.
 They will lose their leaves during the winter, but will leaf out around May once temperatures die back.
-When the plants are young, they will likely die back to the ground in winter, but they will regrow from the roots.
+When the plants are young, they will likely die back to the ground in winter, but they will regrow from the roots in late spring

 At least two plants are needed to set fruit.
 When plants are young, it can help to transfer pollen from plant to plant using a small paintbrush or q-tip to help with pollination.
 Once the flowers get more numerous, the bees should have no problem doing the pollination for you.